zl4yc/Project-2/README.md

  - @YahooTwitBot will also guide users to this page if user uses a unrecognized or mistaken company symbol.

 **2. Hello**
- - When sending a tweet to bot @YahooTwitBot that contains "hello", the twitter will respond "Hello back to you!"
+ - When sending a tweet to bot @YahooTwitBot that contains "hello!", the twitter will respond "Hello back to you!"

 **3. Help!
 (Benchmark #2)**
  - When sending a tweet to bot @YahooTwitBot that contains "help!" or "info!", the twitter will respond with a link to this page which contains the user instruction.
+**4. Mi
- - Please always add "!" at the end for amusement reasons.
+ - Please always add "!" at the end of a "hello", "help", or "info" request for amusement reasons.
+ - The bot doesn't distinguish between capital and lowercase letters.
+Everything works!